quist00/carpentries.org/_posts/2019/12/2019-12-03-executive-council-gratitudes.md

 title: "Extending Gratitude to the Executive Council for Governance in 2019"
 date: 2019-12-03
 time: "09:00:00"
-tags: ["Executive Council", "Governance", "Green Stickies"]
+tags: ["Executive Council", "Governance", "Gratitudes"]
 ---

 The Executive Council is the governing body of The Carpentries responsible for its strategy and sustainability.
 As a community council, they are the true stewards of the organisation, guiding the project, listening to, reflecting on and making decisions on behalf of the community.
 That is a big responsibility!